Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

-# Introducing Claim, Assessor, and Archiving for Validation in Verifiable Library
+# Introducing Claim, Assessor, and Archiving for validation in Verifiable

 ## Context

+The Verifiable library establishes a framework for various socio-economic and technical operations within decentralized, digital signature data architectures.
+It is designed to enhance trustworthy decision support systems, crucial for transitioning to a regenerative future.
+Our focus is to integrate traditional validation with artificial intelligence, ensuring valid data usage and trust in automated decision-making.

+The integration of AI into the Verifiable library addresses complex data scenarios and decision-making processes.
+AI's ability to efficiently parse and analyze large datasets, identify patterns, and provide data-driven insights is crucial in decentralized environments characterized by diverse and abundant data.
+This AI integration aims to automate and improve the accuracy of validation processes, which are essential for establishing the trustworthiness of transactions and decisions.

+Artificial intelligence can significantly reduce transaction costs, demystify complex concepts, and facilitate easier collaboration.
+However, this potential is fully realized only when AI operates on valid data and when there's a verifiable mechanism to trust and, importantly, retrospectively review or appeal automated decisions.
+This need underscores our library's commitment to recording inputs, outputs, data models, platform details, and versioning—elements critical for post-process evaluation and modification of AI decisions.

-The Verifiable library seeks to establish a framework for a variety of operations as delineated in the [project README.md](../../README.md).
-This decision centers around structuring the validation, monitoring, and secure operations logic.
-The objectives are as follows:
+This decision document centers around structuring the validation, monitoring, and secure operations logic.
+Our primary objectives are:

 1. Facilitate ease of understanding, maintenance, and operation, anticipating the construction of larger, software intensive systems.
 Users of Verifiable should have the capability to monitor and refactor its functioning reliably.